rnielikki/Patapon-Info/pac/_build/md/setunitctrltimingscript_int.md

 # setUnitCtrlTimingScript_Int

-Calls an script when an unit is just killed (and was not deleted yet).
+Calls a script when an unit is in certain condition (e.g. enemy on sight or being killed).

 If things must be happened after object is completely deleted, use [setDeathCall](./setdeathcall.md).

 The address tends to start with [getEthnicID](./getethnicid.md) and compare the values.

-Used for small units dying message (bo-bo-bone, kaaarmen etc.).
+Used for small enemy units' bubble speech (bo-bo-bone, karmen great pataponponpon etc.).

 ## Code Information